szaumoor/ZSTweaks/ZSTweaks/README.md

 This improves the value of all necklaces, rings, and gems that are not magical in nature (no passive or active traits of any sort).
 The component allows increases of 25%, 50%, 75%, 100%, 125%, 150%, 175%, and 200% to these items.

+**Component 1601:** Make potions and food universally incapable of stacking with themselves

+This prevents cheeesy stacking of things like Fire Resistance, Saving Throws (Potion of Invulnerability), etc. Applies to food items such as apples from Lunia, and goodberries.

+**Component 1650:** Make mage robes without cloak (like Robe of Vecna) take on the appearance of a robe with cloak

+Purely cosmetic tweak.
+I've never liked the look of robes without cloaks or without hoods.

 </details>

 ---